peteroupc/html3dutil/doc/H3DU.BSplineCurve.md

 #### Parameters

 * `controlPoints` (Type: Array.&lt;Array.&lt;number>>)<br>An array of control points.
 Each control point is an array with the same length as the other control points.
 It is assumed that the first control point's length represents the size of all the control points.
 * `knots` (Type: Array.&lt;number>)<br>Knot vector of the curve.
 Its size must be at least 2 plus the number of control points and not more than twice the number of control points.<br> The length of this parameter minus 1, minus the number of control points, represents the <i>degree</i> of the B-spline curve.
-For example, a degree-3 (cubic) B-spline curve contains eight knots, that is, four more knots than the number of control points (four).
+For example, a degree-3 (cubic) B-spline curve with four control points must contain eight knots, which is four (1 plus degree 3) more knots than the number of control points.
 A degree of 1 results in straight line segments.<br> The knot vector must be a monotonically nondecreasing sequence, the first knot must not equal the last, and the same knot may not be repeated more than N+1 times at the beginning and end of the vector, or more than N times elsewhere, where N is the curve's degree.
 If the difference between one knot and the next isn't the same, the curve is considered a <i>non-uniform</i> B-spline curve.
 Usually the first knot will be 0 or less and the last knot will be 1 or greater.
+(Note that this class uses the definition of knot vectors given by <a href="https://pages.mtu.edu/~shene/COURSES/cs3621/NOTES/spline/B-spline/bspline-curve.md">C.-K. Shene</a>.
+There are computer-aided design programs that use knot vectors in which the first and last knot are omitted; they can be converted to Shene's definition by repeating the first knot at the beginning and repeating the last knot at the end.)
 * `bits` (Type: number) (optional)<br>Bits for defining input and controlling output.
 Zero or more of BSplineCurve.DIVIDE_BIT.
 If null, undefined, or omitted, no bits are set.

 #### Examples